kshivang/usefulScripts/README.md

 `mkdir ~/(desiredNameForFolder)`

-Add this folder to path variable by adding this line to your .bash_profile and source you bash (if you use other shell add this line to that shell rc)
+Add this folder to path variable by adding this line to your .bash_profile

 `PATH = "$PATH:~/(desiredNameForFolder)`

+and source your bash by (if you use other shell, then add this line to that shell rc)

+`source .bash_profile` Or restart terminal app. (if you use iterm or xterm, then restart that as well)

 Now after creating your script you can run it, just by fixing permission by chmod like